Flat Fee Landlord

 Can a landlord reject a tenant their property manager recommends?

 Technically yes — the property is yours.
-But rejecting a qualified tenant your property manager recommends creates Fair Housing risk: if the rejected tenant is a member of a protected class and they file a complaint, the landlord needs a documented, non-discriminatory reason for the rejection.
-If the reason is a protected characteristic (even unintentionally), the liability is significant.
-Most property managers recommend establishing clear qualification criteria upfront and delegating final tenant selection to the manager.
+But rejecting a qualified tenant your property manager recommends creates Fair Housing risk.
+If the rejected tenant is a member of a protected class and they file a complaint, the landlord needs a documented, non-discriminatory reason for the rejection.
+If the reason relates to a protected characteristic (even unintentionally), the liability is significant.
+Most property managers recommend establishing clear qualification criteria upfront and delegating final tenant selection to the manager who applies those criteria consistently.

 What information can a property manager legally share with a landlord about an applicant?

-Property managers can share qualification outcome (meets/doesn't meet criteria), general screening results (credit qualified, income verified, rental history positive/negative), and the basis for a rejection (specific qualifying criterion not met).
-What managers should be careful about sharing: specific credit score numbers (can create discriminatory comparison), specific criminal history details, or any information the landlord might use to discriminate based on a protected class.
+Property managers can share qualification outcome (meets or does not meet criteria), general screening results (credit qualified, income verified, rental history positive or negative), and the basis for a rejection (specific qualifying criterion not met).
+Managers should be careful about sharing specific credit score numbers (which can create discriminatory comparison), specific criminal history details, or any information the landlord might use to discriminate based on a protected class.

 Free Consultation